Violations and Citations

 Removal of Animal Defecation - 92.16

 It is unlawful for any person to allow an animal to defecate upon private property not owned by the person or upon public property, including but not limited to sidewalks and swales, without removing the defecation.
-This shall not apply to physically challenged persons or if the owner has the consent of the property owner in question.

 Teasing of an Animal - 92.17